-When evaluating scientific performance, the evaluation criteria are publishing productivity, and the quality of publications, mainly on the basis of citation analysis.
-When evaluating different disciplines, they need to be looked at separately, as they differ in terms of publishing practices, referencing practices and also the speed of obsolescence of scientific knowledge and literature.
+When evaluating scientific performance based on publications, the most common evaluation criteria are the number of publications and citations, and the quality of publication channels.
+Different disciplines are looked at separately, as they differ in terms of publishing and citing practices and also the speed of obsolescence of scientific knowledge and literature.

-The varying co-authoring norms and practices will also affect the publishing productivity of the discipline.
-Joint publications can be calculated in several different ways when looking at the publishing activities of a department.
-One way is to add to the publications of a whole department all publications that have at least one department member as a co-author.
-Joint publications can also be divided in different ways, for example on the basis of the number of writers that have been involved in them.
+Co-authoring affects also effects on the publishing productivity of the discipline.
+Joint publications, which are typical in medicine, can be calculated in several different ways when looking at the publishing activities of a research unit.
+One way is to add to the publications of a whole research unit all publications that have at least one research unit member as a co-author.
+Joint publications can also be divided on the basis of the number of authors and affiliations that have been involved in them.